Club By-Laws

 4. Dues.
 Dues for the institution are the same as Individual dues.
 Should more than one institutional member attend the same Rotary meeting, the additional members will be required to cover the cost of their meals.

 5. RI registration.
 Primary institutional members for whom RI dues have been paid are registered as active members in Rotary’s database.
 They will be listed as official members of the club and noted in the roster as primary institutional members of the named business.
-Alternate institutional members for whom RI dues have not been paid are not listed on the club roster in Rotary’s database.
+Alternate institutional members for whom RI dues have not been paid are listed on the club roster in Rotary’s database as non-active sub-corporate members.

 6. Votes and quorum.
 For the purpose of general meetings and club matters, the primary institutional member is eligible to vote.
 Since the corporation has one primary member that is reported as an active, RI dues-paying member, it will have only one vote which will be made by the designee attending the meeting at which the vote is taken.